storacha/specs/w3-replication.md

 ### Diagram

-The interactions can be summarized by the following diagram.
+The interactions can be summarized by the following diagram:

 ```mermaid
 sequenceDiagram